alt-react/Active-Directory-Home-Lab/README.md

 ## Objective
 [Brief Objective - Remove this afterwards]

 The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+This hands-on experience was designed to deepen my understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]